HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 ### Reopen folder in container

-[[vs.1.7.#quick-start-open-an-existing-folder-in-a-container]] requires trusting the local (or WSL) folder.
+[quick-start-open-an-existing-folder-in-a-container](#quick-start-open-an-existing-folder-in-a-container) requires trusting the local (or WSL) folder.
 You will be asked to trust the local (or WSL) folder before the window reloads.

 There are a couple of exceptions to this flow: